elastic/kibana/packages/kbn-config-schema/README.md

 ```

 __Notes:__
-* The `schema.number()` also supports string as input if it can be safely coerced into number.
+* The `schema.number()` also supports a string as input if it can be safely coerced into number.

 #### `schema.boolean()`